IcePanorama/HarvesterHarvester/README.md

 ## A note on piracy

-This program requires that you legally own a copy of _Harvester_ in order to source the necessary .DAT files.
+This program requires that you legally own a copy of _Harvester_ in order to source the necessary `.dat` files.

 The GOG version (which this project was built around) [is available here for $5.99](https://www.gog.com/en/game/harvester), although it's worth noting that it does go on sale rather often.